-189 Where possible, all three types of data should be collected on one site.
-This would allow the 189 comparison of the power meter and land use to the values from the totalizer and evaluate how 191 close they come.
-This can then be used as a correction for other areas where only land use or 192 power data are available.
+Where possible, all three types of data should be collected on one site.
+This would allow the comparison of the power meter and land use to the values from the totalizer and evaluate how close they come.
+This can then be used as a correction for other areas where only land use or power data are available.

-193 Possible subsidies in installation of flow meters from future grants will be explored.
+Possible subsidies in installation of flow meters from future grants will be explored.

-195 Monitoring Network to Fill Identified Data Gaps
+Monitoring Network to Fill Identified Data Gaps

-196 To fill data gaps, data is being collected at new locations, with the potential for further expansion 197 with additional funding.
-The current groundwater level network is shown in Figure 1.
-Continuous 198 monitoring offers the best data coverage while periodic monitoring is generally completed twice a 199 year (spring and fall).
-A subset of the monitoring wells is instrumented with continuous datalogger 200 (temperature and water level measured every 15 minutes) with telemetry, while for the rest of the 201 CASGEM wells, by-annual measurements have been collected.
-If funding allows, CASGEM wells 202 will be monitored quarterly.
-Transects collect continuous data for interconnected surface water and tinuous are being evaluated), river flow, and river stage (Figure 2).
-Additional monitoring includes atmosphere, diversions, and lake storage (Figure 3).
-Additional details are included in Appendix
+To fill data gaps, data is being collected at new locations, with the potential for further expansion with additional funding.
+The current groundwater level network is shown in Figure 1 with detailed maps in Appendix 3-A and discussion about the GSA commitment for guaranteeing measurements of critical locations in Chapter 5 (Table 5.1).
+Continuous monitoring offers the best data coverage while periodic monitoring is generally completed twice a year (spring and fall).
+A subset of the monitoring wells is instrumented with continuous datalogger (temperature and water level measured every 15 minutes) with telemetry, while for the rest of the CASGEM wells, by-annual measurements have been collected.
+If funding allows, CASGEM wells will be monitored quarterly.
+Transects collect continuous data for interconnected surface water and the report with the details on location and instrumentation of the transect are provided in Appendix 3-X. Surface water monitoring includes spring discharge (monthly data are currently available, continuous are being evaluated), river flow, and river stage (Figure 2 and Figure 3).
+Additional monitoring includes atmosphere (ie., precipitation), diversions, and lake storage (Figure 2).
+Additional details are included in Appendix 3-A.